nordan-conference/nordan-conference.github.io/1997-2019/index.md

 ## 2010	Lökeberg, Sweden

-Organized by the Chalmers University of Technology and University of Gothenburg
+Organized by the Chalmers University of Technology and University of Gothenburg.

 ## 2009	 Reykholt, Iceland